JoeAxon/sqlj/README.md

 }
 ```

-The `NewDB` function can also be to set-up sqlj.
+The `NewDB` function can also be used to set-up sqlj.
 This accepts any struct that implements the `DBLike` interface.
 This is useful if you need to open the connection to the DB separately using the standard library database/sql package or if you are working with transactions.

 You can also initialise the `sqlj.DB` manually if you find it useful to do so.
 I don't think it is necessary to do but I also don't intend to make it problematic if you do.